Partner or Spouse

 Everyone has a past emotional life, and you never know when you might trigger another person emotionally.
 If a person feels they are being criticized, rejected, or ridiculed by important people in their life, whether real or imagined, this often leads to an argument or a huge fight.

-Even if you do manage to control your overt behavior or emotions, when you become stressed, threatened, or experience a low mood, you might still have difficulty communicating because these conditions are known to degrade attention.
+Even if you manage to control your overt behavior or emotions, when you become stressed, threatened, or experience a low mood, you might still have difficulty communicating because these conditions degrade attention.
 Attention is required to be able to remember and organize your thoughts.
-A good rule is that both parties agree to create an emotionally safe environment and attempt to keep themselves regulated before and during discussions about their differences.
+A good rule is that both parties agree to create an emotionally safe environment and attempt to regulate themselves before and during discussions about their differences.

 Taking a few deep breaths or doing a brief breath awareness meditation before the discussion might help create safety and improve attention.

-Sometimes, communication is just to be heard; in these situations, listening skills may be all that is needed.
-At other times, communication is a process to solve problems.
+Sometimes, communication is just about being heard; in these situations, listening skills may be all that is needed.
+At other times, communication is a process of solving problems.

 If you are trying to solve problems, it is helpful to begin with the end in mind, i.e., “We need to talk so we can solve a shared problem.”